 American Religions, UNCW, Relics, Jamie L. Brummitt, Media, Materiality, Images, Technology, Mourning, Needlework.

 Jamie researches the media, materiality, and technology of 19th century American Protestantism.
-Her projects investigate schoolgirls’ needlework, mourning embroideries and lithographs, Spiritualism, missions, Victorian parlor culture, and women’s suffrage.
-Jamie also researches American Islam.
+Her projects investigate Protestant relics, schoolgirls’ needlework, mourning embroideries and lithographs, Spiritualism, missions, Victorian parlor culture, and women’s suffrage.
+Jamie also studies American Islam.

-Jamie’s dissertation examines the material culture of mourning that proliferated after George Washington’s death.
+Jamie’s dissertation examined the material culture of mourning that proliferated after George Washington’s death.
 It traces how mourning for Washington and his relics became central to American Protestantism & politics.
 Americans engaged relics as powerful objects to realize their roles as political, religious, and gendered citizens.
 Manuscript revisions are ongoing for publication.